Burwood/JLH_Automation/Readme.md

 # Getting Started with Automation

+The goal of this project is to enable consultants who aren't focused on DevOps a quick path to leveraging automation tools in thier projects.

 Terraform will be used to provision resources, and Ansible will be used to install and configure software on those resources.

     Useful links